salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 === Exclude Posts ===

-To exclude Wp Permalink Manager **form** from any posts (based on ID, Template, etc), add the filter that looks like this:
+To exclude Permalink Editor **form** from any posts (based on ID, Template, etc), add the filter that looks like this:

 `
 function team_kcg_exclude_posts( $post ) {